-After an 18-month pilot, STOPAIDS has become one of the first charities in England to implement a 28-hour working week.
+After an 18-month pilot, STOPAIDS became one of the first charities in England to implement a shorter working week.
 The results from the pilot conveyed that shorter working hours has improved staff well-being and staff productivity has stayed the same and in some cases, even improved.

 STOPAIDS began a 6-month pilot of the 28-hour week in October 2019.
 Staff retained the same amount of pay but with a reduced working time of 28-hours per week.
 We set up a a pilot with key performance indicators and hired an external evaluator.
 We evaluated initially after 6 months, just as Covid-19 had hit, and decided to extend the pilot so that we could see how our fundraising and long-term advocacy outcomes might be impacted.

 In April 2021, we completed a second independent evaluation and presented the findings to our board of trustees.
 The findings showed that staff workplace stress had decreased from the baseline; all staff reported a better work-life balance and better well-being and the organisational outcomes improved or remained the same.
 This policy has also encouraged staff recruitment and retention.